TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 13/Matthew 13.46.md

 ---

-and having found one pearl of great price, he went and sold all that he had, and bought it.
+who having found one pearl of great price, he went and sold all that he had, and bought it.